BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

-Difference of gaussian is not only helpful as a background filter but it can also be used in spot- or blob-detection, which we will look at in the [next post]!
+Difference of Gaussian is not only helpful as a background subtraction filter, it can also be used in spot- or blob-detection, which we will look at in the [next post]!
 Until then happy coding!

 ## [Home](https://biapol.github.io/blog/ryan_savill/)